aidulcandra/wachan/README.md

     - `commands.addPrefix(prefix)` - Add a new command prefix.
 Like aliases, but for prefix.
     - `commands.removePrefix(prefix)` - Remove one of the existing command prefixes.
     - `commands.getCommandInfo(commandName)` - Get the info about a registered command by its name.
+    - `commands.getCommands()` - Get a list of the info of all registered commands.
     - `commands.generateMenu(options)` - Generate a string of menu that automatically lists all the registered commands and also groups them by their sections.
 Generation options:
         -   `options?.prefix` - The prefix to display.
 By default the first prefix in the registered prefixes list.
         - `options?.header` - The header or title of the menu.
 Note: You need to add newlines (`\n`) manually at the end of it if you want to separate the header and the body in their own lines.
 By default: `"> COMMAND LIST:\n\n"`